rjweditor/Dialogue-Enhancer/README.md

 # **Separation Anxiety**

 **Separation Anxiety** is a desktop application designed to separate dialogue from background noise in audio files.
-The app leverages powerful pretrained models, including **Demucs**, to achieve high-quality audio separation.
+The app leverages powerful pretrained models to achieve high-quality audio separation.
 Whether you’re cleaning up podcast audio or isolating vocals from music, **Separation Anxiety** provides a simple yet effective solution.

 ## **Features**